helidon-io/helidon/docs/modules/webclient.md

 upgrade a plain `http` origin to TLS-based HTTP/2 because the RFC 8164 `/.well-known/http-opportunistic` opt-in is not implemented.

-Alternative-service routing preserves the configured proxy policy and never bypasses a selected proxy.
-The current HTTP/2 provider uses alternatives only for a direct route that is not pinned to a resolved address; otherwise, WebClient continues with the selected route.
+Alternative-service routing never bypasses the configured proxy policy.
+The current HTTP/2 provider uses alternatives only when proxying is disabled.
+When any proxy policy is configured, including a `no-proxy` exception that selected a direct route for the origin, WebClient ignores the advertisement and continues with the selected route.

 WebClient honors the configured TLS policy as-is when connecting to an alternative.
 This includes custom TLS managers, custom SSL contexts, disabled